 Bichon Frise dogs are one of the most popular dogs in America and throughout the world.
 In the United States, the Bichon dog breed typically ranks in the top 35 of all registered purebred dogs.

-The small size of the Bichon Frisee, coupled with its loving attitude, make it a wonderful companion for almost any family.
+The small size of the Bichon Frise, coupled with its loving attitude, make it a wonderful companion for almost any family.

-A Bichon Frise dog is a delightful and very unique little dog who has many characteristics that make him stand out from other breeds.
-Bichons may be small, but they are sturdy little dogs.
+A Bichon is a delightful and very unique little dog who has many characteristics that make him stand out from other breeds.
+Bichons may be small, weighing an average of only 12 pounds, but they are sturdy little dogs.

 Bichons are Hypoallergenic Dogs

-Bichon Frises are small fluffy dogs and are a non shedding dog.
+Bichon Frises are small fluffy dogs and they are a non shedding dog breed.
 Also known for being hypoallergenic dogs, they are great for people who have problems with allergies and even asthma.

 From one of our readers: